Lonoy Cold Spring in Bohol is a beautiful spot to spend an hour or two swimming in the man-made pools which are fed by a nearby freshwater stream.

-WHERE IS LONOY COLD SPRINGS
+WHERE ARE LONOY COLD SPRINGS

-Lonoy Cold Spring is located in Jagna on Bohol island.
+Lonoy Cold Spring is located in Jagna on Bohol Island.

-Lonoy Cold Spring is best visited from Anda town in East Bohol which is a 38km drive with a journey time of 55 minutes.
+It’s best visited from Anda town in East Bohol which is a 38km drive with a journey time of 55 minutes.

-If you are staying in the main tourist area of Panglao, Lonoy Cold Spring is a 77 km drive that takes approximately 1 hour and 50 minutes.
+If you are staying in the main tourist area of Panglao, it’s a 77 km drive that takes approximately 1 hour and 50 minutes.

-HOW TO GET TO LONOY COLD SPRING
+HOW TO GET HERE

-The best way to reach Lonoy Cold Spring Bohol is to rent a scooter in Anda and make the drive south-west to Jagna.
+The best way to reach Lonoy Cold Spring Bohol is to rent a scooter in Anda and make the drive southwest to Jagna.

 There are limited scooter rental stores located in Anda but I know of one place where you can get your hands on some wheels for around 500 pesos per day.